 We sat at a bar where Jackie could see us and drank and drank for what seemed like forever.
 We were getting tired of waiting for Jackie, so we texted her and asked how long she would be.
 She didn’t answer us.
 We were close enough that we could hear her phone make sound and yet she was ignoring us.
 Now, in a state of sobriety, I would have just gone over to where Jackie was and said that we had to go soon, but I was nowhere near any such state.
 I was straight up bombed.

 What did you do instead then, Godless Mom?

-I convinced my friends to hide on Jackie.
+I convinced my friends to hide from Jackie.
 At midnight.
 In a foreign country, on a strange, strange beach, amongst strange, strange people.

 But, why did you want to hide on her, Godless Mom?

 That’s easy.
-I wanted to prompt her to ask where we were, so I could text back, “ask your psychic” thus proving that her psychic’s magical powers were as ridiculous as the lone gunman theory.
+I wanted to prompt her to ask where we were, so I could text back, “ask your psychic” thus proving that her psychic’s magical powers were as ridiculous as the 9/11 truthers.

 While we waited for her to notice we were gone, I stole my friend’s sun hat and started acting like Steve Irwin while my friend took video of it,

 “We’re heah in Venice Beach, looking for the WOILD Jackie Jackerson.
 Oh look, we’ve spotted hah!
 She’s ROIGHT OVAH THEAH!”